Anna Lysyanskaya: Career

 After completing her doctorate, Lysyanskaya joined the Brown University faculty in 2002.
+She was given the James A. and Julie N. Brown Professorship in 2023.

-She is a member of the board of directors of the International Association for Cryptologic Research, first elected in 2012, and re-elected for two additional three-year terms in 2015 and 2018.
+She is a member of the board of directors of the International Association for Cryptologic Research, first elected in 2012, and re-elected for three additional three-year terms in 2015, 2018 and 2021.
 She served on the Scientific Advisory Board for the Institute for Computational and Experimental Research in Mathematics (ICERM) through 2021.

+She was awarded the Levchin Prize in 2024 “for the development of efficient Anonymous Credentials”.